Mummanajagadeesh/site/README.md

 - [ ] Separate js and css from the `index.html` and reference them accordingly  ---> must do, to improve scalability
 - [ ] Create a **Skills** page
 - [ ] Collect content for skills page ---> icons vs names
-- [ ] More projects to included in **Projects** page --analog --iot --ros2 --cv
+- [ ] More projects to included in **Projects** page --analog --iot --ros2 --cv etc
-- [ ] Seperate sections to be added for subfiels --perception --navigation --path planning --control
+- [ ] Seperate sections to be added for subfiels --perception --navigation --path planning --control etc
 - [ ] Adding tags for projects and add filters based on them + sort --some projects come under multiple categs
 - [ ] Add more content to the **About** page
 - [ ] Add social media cards that pop up when hovered over their respective icons [cards are ready --building js logic]